No Match Found

 The IT and business resilience teams focus on avoiding downtime, but are commonly built around "failure modes" which are physical in nature and limited to a single location (e.g. natural disasters impacting a data centre) and fail to consider cyber security threats which scale across multiple locations simultaneously.

 This organisational disconnect often results in gaps in both operational resilience and cyber security capabilities which are not well understood or articulated.

 Resilience solutions, which do not take cyber threats into account by design, may even inadvertently facilitate the spread of ransomware across the IT estate via data replication technologies, including to disaster recovery facilities which are then also infected and cannot be relied upon.

 Resilience solutions may also not be secured against deliberate tampering by an attacker (e.g. to prevent their use for recovery).
 In the event of an incident this means that resilience solutions either fail, are ineffective or even exacerbate the problem.

 The end result is that the business cannot restore its IT services in the timescales or state needed, and operations are significantly interrupted.
 In some cases, this interruption can be severe enough to create a “going concern” risk for the business.

-End to end exercising will help you understand the potential routes and validate the timelines to recovery, including the processes which are required to recover both with and without paying a ransom.
+End-to-end scenario preparation and exercising will help you understand the potential routes and validate the timelines to recovery, including the processes which are required to recover both with and without paying a ransom.

 The first step to reducing the exposure for your organisation to ransomware disruption is: